mdmadonna/SQLite-Workshop/README.md

 29. Import from comma-delimited Text, SQLite, SQL Server, MS Access, ODBC, MySql and Excel.
 30. Export to comma-delimited text.
 31. Explain and Explain Plan.
+32. Multiple Windows to view many tables at once.
+33. Example Sql templates for a variety of common activities.
+34. Load/Save SQL capabilities.
+35. Register database locations.

 All in a user friendly interface.